 3 Solar Inventory Management Must-Haves

 In order to understand which materials and how much inventory will be required, solar and renewable energy companies must have a clear, accurate, and digitized project pipeline report.
 A project dashboard allows you to see deals as they are created and moved through the sales funnel, from prospects all the way to closed customers.
 You can also access relevant data such as installation schedules, requirements for solar panels and other equipment, and more.

-Through inventory management technology, your installers and other team members can receive accurate and real-time visibility on required inventory levels without having to chase anyone down.
+Through inventory and solar asset management technology, your installers and other team members can receive accurate and real-time visibility on required inventory levels without having to chase anyone down.